stungkit/datastar/.github/pull_request_template.md

-Before contributing, please read the [contribution guidelines](https://github.com/starfederation/datastar/blob/develop/CONTRIBUTING.md).
-Any change in behavior must be accompanied by appropriate justification, clearly describing the problem, solution, and alternatives considered.
+I confirm that I have read the [contribution guidelines](https://github.com/starfederation/datastar/blob/develop/CONTRIBUTING.md) and will include a clear explanation of the problem, solution, and alternatives for any proposed change in behavior.

 ## Problem Statement